leejoonli/code-every-day/log.md

 ## Thoughts

 Looked online and found bin() is a built in Python method.
 It prefixes with 0b so used .replace() to get rid of the prefix.

+# Day 101 (5/16/2022)

+## Codewars

+Did a codewars challenge today.
+The challenge was to find if an array had a subset array inside it.

+## Thoughts

+Used a rather long conditional statement to return the correct value.
+Saw a {}.issubset(set(array)) solution and thought it was really intersting.